lightning/bolts/02-peer-protocol.md

 across many distinct blockchains as well as have channels within multiple blockchains opened to the same peer (if it supports the target chains).

-The `temporary_channel_id` is used to identify this channel until the funding transaction is established, at which point it is replaced by the `channel_id`, which is derived from the funding transaction.
+The `temporary_channel_id` is used to identify this channel on a per-peer basis until the funding transaction is established, at which point it is replaced by the `channel_id`, which is derived from the funding transaction.